by Mkuu Amani

-In the company of ‘The Quiet Man’ we revisited his celebrated boxing career.
+I enter the domain of ‘The Quiet Man’ Martin Gethin, where we revisit his celebrated boxing career.

 Looking back at the Gethin vs Hibbert title fight that took place in November 2016, you can’t help but notice how incredibly relaxed Martin Gethin appears to be throughout the entire bout.